zegl/goriak/README.md

 ## Helper types

-Some actions are more complicated then neccesary with the use of the default Go types and `MapOperations`.
+Some actions are more complicated then necessary with the use of the default Go types and `MapOperations`.

 This is why goriak contains the types `goriak.Counter` and `goriak.Set`.
 Both of these types will help you performing actions such as incrementing a value, or adding/removing items.